MicrosoftDocs/cpp-docs/docs/atl/reference/ccomvariant-class.md

 ## Remarks

-`CComVariant` wraps the `VARIANT` and `VARIANTARG` type, which consists of a union and a member indicating the type of the data stored in the union.
-VARIANTs are typically used in Automation.
+`CComVariant` wraps the `VARIANT` and `VARIANTARG` type, which consists of a union and a member indicating the type of the data stored in the union. `VARIANT`s are typically used in Automation.

 `CComVariant` derives from the `VARIANT` type so it can be used wherever a `VARIANT` can be used.
 You can, for example, use the `V_VT` macro to extract the type of a `CComVariant` or you can access the `vt` member directly just as you can with a `VARIANT`.